angelhackaton-2019-roadtrip/angelhack-roadtrip/README.md

 The secure components(password, hashing, salt, etc) are partially redacted and thus requires some review before using.

+## Running

+To run the backend(RESTful) and frontend(with ``express.static`` and basic bootstrap), run:
+``node route.js``
+The other sources are required.
+Note that you must initialize the mongo server on port 8120 by default.
+You are more than welcome to change the ports, just don't mess yourself up by making it more confusing.

 ## License

 THE MIT LICENSE